 Keep this manual for future reference.
 This manual should be considered a permanent part of the product and stay with it.
 This manual should be available to anyone operating the product(s) it covers.
 This manual should remain with the product(s) it covers if sold to a new owner.
-If the manual becomes damaged, lost, or otherwise unusable, you may download a new copy from the product pages at www.simpsoncleaning.com or contact customer support by calling 1-877-362-4271.
+If the manual becomes damaged, lost, or otherwise unusable, contact customer support by calling 1-833-362-7368 or emailing cservice@fna-group.com